crystallabs/event_handler/README.md

 Each handler can run synchronously or asynchronously, run one or more times, and be added at the beginning or end of queue, or into a specific position.

+It also possible to subclass events, send events through Channels, and wait for events.

 ## Installation

 Add the dependency to `shard.yml`: